Well it’s finally here! It’s Spring Fever Reveal day & I’m pretty excited to share what Kes & I’ve been

 This was our first attempt at building a bench (and really our first at any real type of woodworking) and I honestly couldn’t be happier with how it turned out!

 We built the bench from 3/4″ pine veneer plywood & stained it using PARA TimberCare Solid Stain which we tinted in Runway (P5191-85D).
 Because we were trying to achieve such a dark colour we had to use a solid stain – but we watered it down slightly to allow a little more of the wood grain to show through.
 We then finished it off with PARA WoodCare urethane varnish to give it a nice glossy finish.
 One of the best things about PARA’s TimberCare & WoodCare lines is that they’re water-based, which means no awful smell AND clean up is a breeze!
+It would be a great choice for anyone who was interested in starting their DIY wood desk plans since they could use it to finish their newly built project.

 The bench seat, we were able to up-cycle from a piece that Kes got from a coworker.
 We decided the faux alligator skin had to go & instead covered it using the beautiful Landsmere fabric in Current from Tonic Living.